 Its entire Old Town area is included in the UNESCO World Heritage List, and this is just one of the few reasons you need to make your way to Quedlinburg in the near future.

 The town is ‘flooded’ with colourful half-timbered houses, which makes it feel like a medieval fairytale.
 The reconstruction of the old houses is done under strict regulations so that they preserve their original look and do not lose authenticity.
 This makes Quedlinburg your perfect destination if you’re on a hunt for charming places to visit in Germany.

 In the wintertime, there is a lovely Christmas market happening in the main town square.
-Christmas is celebrated in true Quedlinburg style, with the sounds of seasonal music, numerous food stands and tons of fairy lights, lighting up this over thousand-year-old city.
+Christmas is celebrated in true Quedlinburg style, with the sounds of seasonal music, numerous food stands, and tons of fairy lights, lighting up this over a thousand-year-old city.

 Some of the must-see places in Quedlinburg include the City Hall, the Castle on the hill, the region of Münzenberg, as well as the numerous stunning churches around the whole town.

 For a comfortable stay, choose the Acron Hotel.
 The hotel is located about 10 minutes by foot from the city center, so if you don’t mind a bit of walking, this is the perfect option for everyone on a budget.